nmonrio/wave_packet_sim/README.md

 ## How to start?
 Ensure that you are using Python 3.9 and the following libraries:
-- [matplotlib](https://matplotlib.org/) `matplotlib` is a library used for data visualization, plotting and animating the packet.
+- [`matplotlib`](https://matplotlib.org/), a library used for data visualization, plotting and animating the packet.
-- [numpy](https://numpy.org/). `numpy` provides the mathematical ground to work in python, including arrays or constants (pi or exp).
+- [`numpy`](https://numpy.org/), that provides the mathematical ground to work in python, including arrays or constants (pi or exp).
--
 If you are using `pip`, be sure to install them prior to using the code by inputing in the Command Prompt:
 ```
 pip install <package_name>